 Also of interest is that North Salt Lake has more people living here who work in computers and math than 95% of the places in the US.

-North Salt Lake is one of the most well-educated cities in the nation.
-41.22% of adults in North Salt Lake have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of North Salt Lake ranks among the highest in the nation.
+Of the 25-and-older adult population in North Salt Lake, 43.84% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-North Salt Lake is a somewhat ethnically-diverse city.
+North Salt Lake is a very ethnically-diverse city.
 The people who call North Salt Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of North Salt Lake residents report their race to be White, followed by Native Hawaiian.
+The greatest number of North Salt Lake residents report their race to be White, followed by Asian.
 North Salt Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.46% of the city’s residents.
-Important ancestries of people in North Salt Lake include German, Danish, Swedish, and Irish.
+People of Hispanic or Latino origin account for 13.67% of the city’s residents.
+Important ancestries of people in North Salt Lake include English, German, Swedish, European, and British.